coderx0319/Brain_Tumor_Prediction/README.md

-# Brain Tumor Detection Streamlit App By Shantanu Vedante
+# Brain Tumor Detection Streamlit App

 ## Description
 This Streamlit app allows you to upload an MRI image and predict if there's a brain tumor or not.
 The app uses a trained Keras model to make the predictions.